 This is one extremely ambitious moneymaking organization whose mantra is to win at all costs

 It is clear now: Uber has a dark culture of recalcitrance.
-Find a way around regulations and just fix them later.
+Find a way around regulations and just fix it later.
 One fix is through bribery, an offense Uber is being investigated for by the US government.
 And since the Philippines is notorious for its venal politicians, Uber executives likely assumed that our market was just the place to foster its blueprint for success.

 I don’t know what happened there—why our government officials didn’t dance to Uber’s tune.
 Perhaps they were furious at the company’s brazen disobedience.
 Perhaps they were pissed with the telenovela influencer.
 Or perhaps they were really out to implement reform.
 Who knows?